knowmics-lab/RNAdetector/README.md

 # RNAdetector: a user-friendly and stand-alone pipeline for RNA-Seq data analysis
 <img src="logo/unict-logo-png-3.png" width="200" hight="100">

-***RNAdetector*** is a user-friendly pipeline for the analysis of protein-coding genes and ncRNAs from RNA-Seq data
+***RNAdetector*** is a user-friendly software for the analysis of protein-coding genes and ncRNAs from RNA-Seq data
 ## Performed analyses
 ***RNAdetector*** allows to perform several types of analysis such as:
 - Quantification and normalization